DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/Example projects.md

 During the course you will work on an AI project together with a team for 4 project days.
 During these days you will go through all the steps that have to be taken to successfully deploy your AI application: context understanding, data understanding, data preparation, modelling, evaluation and deployment.
 Below you can find example project from previous editions of the course.

-## Electronic nose device: detection of colorectal cancer through exhaled breath using a non-invasive screening tool
+## Electronic nose device: detection of colorectal cancer through exhaled breath
 Esmee Bakker and Yonne Peters worked on **Electronic nose device: detection of colorectal cancer through exhaled breath using a non-invasive screening tool**.
 Electronic noses analyze volatile organic compounds in air, in this case, air breathed out by people suspected of colorectal cancer.
 These e-noses are becoming cheaper and are equipped with more sophisticated sensors.
 Esmee and Yonne applied different machine learning approaches to the e-nose measurements but concluded that the performance was not yet good enough to consider integrating this in the colorectal cancer screening in The Netherlands.

 ## Predicting re-intubation in critically ill patients